Country Data

 Contents

-A. Trip details and links to reports
+A) Trip details and site reports

-A. TRIP DETAILS
+A. TRIP DETAILS AND SITE REPORTS

 Trip 1 (2023 May 17-31): Santa Cruz de la Sierra, Jaguarland and Kaa-Iya NP in the Santa Cruz Department; I was with Stuart Chapman on a private tour guided by Mauricio Peñaranda del Carpio and Nick McPhee (Nick’s Adventures).